 Registration generally will not be refused based on unlawful use in commerce unless either: (1) a violation of federal law is indicated by the application or when a court or a federal agency responsible for overseeing activity in which the applicant is involved issues a finding of noncompliance under a relevant statute or regulation; or (2) when the applicant’s application-related activities involve a per se violation of a federal law.

-This means that cannabis companies are unable to register their names for the actual cannabis products they sell.
+This means that a cannabis company is unable to register its names for the actual cannabis products they sell.
 But this does not mean they cannot protect their names at all.
 Cannabis companies were forced to turn to goods and services that do not violate any federal laws in order to build a fence around their core product, which is contrary to what normally occurs when building a new trademark portfolio.

 Cannabis companies started filing for water bottles, ash trays, smoking pipes, humidor, chocolate, candy, etc. The chocolate and candy descriptions could possible be blocked if the examining attorney issued a request for addition evidence.
 But if no request is made, the registration would issue.
 It is still vulnerable to a cancellation or opposition proceeding, but there may be a significant deterrent effect to having the registration before a challenge is made.